 Practical: Works alongside composts and fertilizers; easy to integrate.

-“Our mission is to advance independent, science-based knowledge about insect frass as a soil amendment and make it accessible to everyone — from farmers and agrologists to researchers and policymakers.
+“Our mission is to advance independent, science-based knowledge about insect frass as a soil amendment and make it accessible to everyone — from farmers and agronomists to researchers and policymakers.
 By translating research into practical insights, we empower stakeholders to improve soil health, boost productivity, and build more resilient agricultural systems.”

-Aaron Hobbes, Executive Director, The Frass Institute
+Aaron Hobbs, Executive Director, The Frass Institute

 A branch of an apple tree with ripe red apples hanging among green leaves, backlit by sunlight on a partly cloudy sky.